Northo/espresso-hack/docs/investigation.md

 A1 and A2 seem to be screwed in with M4 threads.
 The first step is probably to get hold of an M4 thermostat probe, and see what temperatures we measure.

+## Ordering parts

+Getting a thermocouple proved to be more difficult than expected.
+Knowing nothing of temperature sensors from before, I did some research, and found that the best fit is probably a simple K-type thermocouple, with a MAX31855 chip.
+It can handle temperatures way beyond what we require, up to 1800°C, all while being quite cheap and precise.
+The only issue I saw before ordering, is that the output is rounded to the nearest 0.25°C, which I hoped would not be an issue (spoiler: it was).

+I bought a couple of MAX31855s, and also a selection of K-type thermocouples with an M4 thread.

+### Not getting the thermocouple to work

+The first shipment to arrive, was the MAX31855s.
+They came with an M5 thread thermocouple, so I thought I could get started experimenting while waiting for the M4 ones.
+However, I could not for the life of me get it to work.
+I used the [Adafruit MAX31855 library](https://docs.arduino.cc/libraries/adafruit-max31855-library/), and hooked everything up like their example.
+The cold junction temperature readings seemed reasonable, but the thermocouple readings were all over the place.

+The temperature readings were super noisy, ranging from a couple of degrees negative to some hundred degrees positive.
+They were also super sensitive to me touching the arduino.
+My first suspicion was that my power supply was too noisy, as I was running an old knock-of Arduino Uno, powered from my laptop.
+I went and bought a new Arduino with a proper power supply, but the readings were still noisy.
+My next suspicion was that the thermocouple was broken, or of the wrong type.
+However, the leads were not grounded to the housing, so it was not a grounded type thermocouple.
+Also, if it was a different type than K, like J, N, T etc., we would not expect noisy readings, just wrong readings.

+So I decided to wait for the M4 thermocouples to arrive, and see if they worked better.
+They did not.
+So, I went ahead and bought a proper Adafruit MAX31855 breakout board.
+And it worked!

+## Temperature readings for the stock setup

+I disconnected the old steam temperature switch, and installed the thermocouple.
+I then put the machine in brew mode, and read out the temperature.